 Bill Clinton in hospital for non-COVID-related infection

-WASHINGTON -- Former President Bill Clinton was admitted to a Southern California hospital Tuesday with an infection but he is 'on the mend,' his spokesman said Thursday.
+WASHINGTON -- Former President Bill Clinton was admitted to a Southern California hospital Tuesday with an infection but he is 'on the mend,' his spokesman said.

 A second statement from Clinton's spokesman quoted physicians Dr. Alpesh Amin and Dr. Lisa Bardack, who said the former president has been 'administered IV antibiotics and fluids.'